SCORE & SOUNDDESIGN

 the subject of the contract which has been processed by him during the competition as well as the documentation of the competition.

 If the version of the film processed by the contestant wins an award the contestant is entitled to use this version for personal non-commercial promotional purposes (Show Reel [only used for applications.
-It is not allowed to publish a show reel containing the short film “LITTLE THING” – in full length or parts of it – on the own or any other website, please read §1.4 below], application documents etc.) in conjunction with the following credits:
+It is not allowed to publish a show reel containing the short film “Blue Honey” – in full length or parts of it – on the own or any other website, please read §1.4 below], application documents etc.) in conjunction with the following credits:

 Article 2 - Remuneration